arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/out-of-the-box/content.md

 ![Arduino Cloud integration](assets/cloud-main.png)

-It will redirect you to the Foundries Factory registration page.
+It will redirect you to FoundriesFactory registration page.

 ![Foundries Factory creation](assets/foundries-create-factory.png)